Graeter's

-The ice cream maker is known for its "French pot" process that produces denser than average ice cream.
+The ice cream maker is known for its "French pot" process which produces denser than average ice cream.
 Its national recognition for this ice cream grew over time, in particular after Oprah Winfrey declared it the best ice cream she had ever tasted in 2002.
 Since then, a number of celebrities and media publications have commented on the ice cream brand's quality.

 History

 First generation

-Graeter's was founded in 1870 by Louis Charles Graeter founded at 3781 quadrant drive north bend Ohio originally specializing in Buckeyes manufacturing.
-Louis Charles Graeter who was of German ancestry, with his wife, Anna.
+Graeter's was founded in 1870 by Louis Charles Graeter, who was of German ancestry, with his wife, Anna.
 At first, he sold the ice cream at the Court Street Market at the base of Sycamore Hill in Cincinnati's Pendleton neighborhood.
 At the time, ice cream was considered a novelty, but the business quickly gained a following in the neighborhood.
 The business established a storefront on Sycamore Street.
 By 1883, the business employed three men and had two wagons delivering ice cream.
 Around that time, though, Louis Graeter stepped away from the business, taking $1,000 and leaving it in debt.
 His brother, Fred Graeter, maintained the business after Anna left, bringing it out of debt.
 Louis Graeter spent time in Stockton, California, where he remarried for a time and eventually returned to Cincinnati around 1900.
 It was around this time that the ice cream business began producing its product in French pots.
 Louis Graeter married a third time, to Regina Berger, the daughter of a prominent Cincinnati businessman with a strong reputation in the community.
-Together, Graeter and his new wife set up a home at 967 East McMillan St. in the Walnut Hills neighborhood, producing and selling ice cream on the bottom floor of the property.
+Together, Graeter and his new wife set up a home at 967 East McMillan St. in the Walnut Hills neighborhood of Cincinnati producing and selling ice cream on the bottom floor of the property.